Welcome To Sainath investment Please wait, loading...

 Know the types of Derivatives

-Futures: futures contract is an agreement between two parties to buy or sell an asset at a certain time in the future at a certain price.
+Futures: A futures contract is an agreement between two parties to buy or sell an asset at a certain time in the future at a certain price.

 Options: An Option is a contract which gives the right, but not an obligation, to buy or sell the underlying at a stated date and at a stated price.
 While a buyer of an option pays the premium and buys the right to exercise his option, the writer of an option is the one who receives the option premium and therefore obliged to sell/buy the asset if the buyer exercises it on him.